Foster206/Acoustic-Leak-Finder/README.md

             │
             ▼
       Web Dashboard

 Hardware

+Component

-Component	Purpose
+Purpose

+ESP32

+Main microcontroller and wireless interface

+Acoustic Sensor

+Captures acoustic/vibration signals

+Power Supply

-ESP32	Main microcontroller and wireless interface Acoustic Sensor	Captures acoustic/vibration signals Power Supply	Provides power to the system
+Provides power to the system

+Supporting Components

-Supporting Components	Signal conditioning and interfacing
+Signal conditioning and interfacing

 Hardware configuration may change between prototype revisions.

 Software

 Firmware

 ESP32

 Arduino/C++

 Wi-Fi Access Point

 HTTP API

 Acoustic signal processing

 Web Interface

 HTML

 CSS

 JavaScript

 HTML5 Canvas

 The web interface has no external JavaScript dependencies or build step.

+Firmware Setup

+The ESP32 firmware is required for the dashboard to receive live measurements.

+Requirements

+For the current project setup, you will need:

+ESP32 development board

+Arduino IDE or the development environment used for the firmware

+ESP32 board support package for the Arduino IDE

+Acoustic sensor and required supporting hardware

+Python 3 for running the local web server

+If the firmware uses additional libraries, install the libraries required by the firmware source before compiling.
+The exact library list will be documented here once the firmware source is published in the repository.

+The current repository structure reserves the esp32/ directory for the firmware.
+If the firmware source is not yet published in the repository, it must be added before another user can reproduce the complete system from source.

+When the firmware is available, open it in the Arduino IDE or the development environment used for the project, install the required ESP32 board support, select the correct ESP32 board, and upload the firmware to the device.

+Wi-Fi Configuration

+The ESP32 runs as a local Wi-Fi access point.
+Configure the access-point SSID and password in the firmware before uploading it.

+Use your own credentials locally.
+Do not commit a real Wi-Fi password to the public repository.

+For example:

+const char* AP_SSID = "Acoustic-Leak-Finder";
+const char* AP_PASSWORD = "YOUR_WIFI_PASSWORD";

+The example values above are placeholders.
+They do not change the credentials already stored on any ESP32 device.

 Measurements

 RMS

 RMS represents the measured magnitude of the acoustic signal.